xinsun12/SNMpaper-DataCodes/README.md

-## This repository contains Python and Matlab scripts and data used to generate the figures presented in the paper "*title to be added when finalized*"
+## This repository contains Python and Matlab scripts and data used to generate the figures presented in the paper "Microbial Interactions Matter for Biogeochemistry: Nitrite Consumers Induce Nitrite Accumulation"

 ### 1. Scripts
 #### A. Scripts for model runs (outputs of these model runs are available, see 2.
 Data files below)